rw-a/valentines-day/README.md

 2. Ensure you pick an appropriate number of ticket codes to generate for each item (in 2022, there were ~800 chocolates, ~1500 roses, ~400 serenades, ~120 special serenades).
 3. Note that only one ticket request can exist at a time.
 If you a second one, it will override the previous one (it won't be deleted but it might order the tickets incorrectly).
 4. You should be redirected to a page of a PDF.
 (If you want to go back to this page, visit [the page you were on before](https://statehigh.pythonanywhere.com/admin/ticketing/ticketcodepdf/) and click on the link under the *url* heading of the ticket request.
-5. Print out all the PDFs and cut them out (it's recommended that you print out only a few pages first to test whether your printer correctly aligns the front and back when printing double sided).
+5. Print out all the PDFs and cut them out.
 6. Repeat this for all item types (Chocolate, Rose, Serenade, Special Serenades)
 7. Sell the individual ticket codes to the students.